David Ortiz: 1997

 Ortiz made his MLB debut for the Twins on September 2, 1997.
 He played in 15 games in September, batting .327 in 49 at bats.
 He recorded his first major league hit in his second game, on September 3, with an eighth-inning pinch-hit double against the Chicago Cubs.
 He hit his first major league home run on September 14 against the Texas Rangers, off pitcher Julio Santana, going 3-for-4 with two walks in the game overall.
 Ortiz hit one home run and had 6 RBI in his first season.

 1998

 In 1998, Ortiz entered the season with his sights set on playing as the regular first baseman for the Twins.
-However, Ortiz's playing style was somewhat different than the approach favored by manager Tom Kelly, which placed a premium on avoiding strikeouts, and great defense (which Kelly felt Ortiz still needed to work on).
+However, Ortiz's playing style was somewhat different from the approach favored by manager Tom Kelly, which placed a premium on avoiding strikeouts, and great defense (which Kelly felt Ortiz still needed to work on).
 While Kelly worked with Ortiz on his defense, he hit well, batting .306 through May 9 before fracturing his wrist and going on the disabled list.
 He returned to the Twins in July following a rehab assignment to Triple-A and finished the season with the team.
 He ended his rookie year strong, batting .360 in September.
 All told, he hit .277 with nine home runs and 46 RBI in 86 games.